Constans II: Reign as emperor

-Constans attempted to steer a middle line in the church dispute between Orthodoxy and Monothelitism by refusing to persecute either and prohibiting further discussion of the natures of Jesus Christ by decree in 648 (the Type of Constans).
+Constans attempted to steer a middle line in the church dispute between Orthodoxy and Monothelitism by refusing to persecute either and prohibiting further discussion of the natures of Jesus Christ by decree in 648 (the Typos of Constans).
 Naturally, this live-and-let-live compromise satisfied few passionate participants in the dispute.

 Meanwhile, the advance of the Rashidun Caliphate continued unabated.
 In 647 they entered Armenia and Cappadocia and sacked Caesarea Mazaca.
 In the same year, they raided Africa and killed Gregory.
 In 648, the Arabs raided into Phrygia, and in 649 they launched their first maritime expedition against Crete.
 A major Arab offensive into Cilicia and Isauria in 650–651 forced the Emperor to enter into negotiations with Caliph Uthman's governor of Syria, Mu'awiya I, who later reigned as the first Umayyad caliph.
-The truce that followed allowed a short respite and made it possible for Constans to hold on to the western portions of Armenia.
+The truce that followed allowed a short respite and made it possible for Constans to hold the western portions of Armenia.